 Super Italian Paste

-With a meaty flesh and few seeds, this Italian heirloom variety will produce reddish orange fruits around 15cm long.
+With meaty flesh and few seeds, this Italian heirloom variety will produce reddish-orange fruits around 15cm long.
 They are an ideal variety for using for sauces and a paste, as you would expect with a name like this!

 These are fairly susceptible to diseases called Blossom End Rot caused by calcium deficiency in the soil, and also Late Blight.
 Keeping the plants humid but not too wet is very important, and it is best therefore to grow these in pots so that you can move them out of the greenhouse if it starts to feel like a jungle in there.
 They are also prone to attacks by flea beetles, so you might want to consider covering the plants with a mesh to keep these little monsters away from your tomatoes.

 A very popular variety, used predominantly for creating pastes and passatas, Roma will also provide the base for delicious sauces.
 The flesh of the Roma is firm and low in seeds, but it is worth noting that only one fruit will ripen at a time on the plant.
 You will need to grow several plants in order to produce enough tomatoes to provide enough substance for a sauce.
 The alternative, of course, is to dice and freeze them as you pick, until you have enough put aside to produce your tomato pastes.

 These are fairly disease resistant, but enjoy being grown in a greenhouse in pots.
 As the fruit is heavy, you will need to prop the plants with canes as the fruit will otherwise be too heavy for the stems and the vines may snap before the fruit is able to ripen.